sc-ventures/cloudbreak-documentation/docs/os-config.md

-## Define Infrastructure Templates and Blueprints
+## Define Infrastructure Templates

-After you've logged in to Cloudbreak and created a Cloudbreak credential, you must:

-* Define infrastructure templates for certain cluster resources
+After you've logged in to Cloudbreak and created a Cloudbreak credential, you must define infrastructure templates for certain cluster resources.
-* Define cluster blueprints or reuse default bluepritnts

 The **infrastructure templates** for resources such as **networks**, **security groups**, and **VMs and storage** are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.
 When you add these resources in Cloudbreak web UI, Cloudbreak does not make any requests to your cloud provider account.
 Resources are only created on your cloud provider account after the create cluster button has been pushed.

-Similarly, **blueprints** are saved to Cloudbreak's database and can be reused with multiple clusters to describe the cluster components.

 This is illustrated and further explained in the [Architecture](architecture.md#cloudbreak-application-architecture) documentation.

-You can add infrastructure templates and blueprints after expanding their corresponding panes in the Cloudbreak web UI (shown in the screenshot) as described in the documentation below.
+You can add infrastructure templates after expanding their corresponding panes in the Cloudbreak web UI (shown in the screenshot) as described in the documentation below.

 <a href="../images/cb-reusable-configs.png" target="_blank" title="click to enlarge"><img src="../images/cb-reusable-configs.png" width="650" title="Azure Portal"></a>